 - Place the lid inside the ring.
 If you are having some issues with the lid fitting inside the ring, gently push the batting to the top side of the lid.

-- Mark a circle the size of your mson jar lid on your felt.
+- Mark a circle the size of your mason jar lid on your felt.
 This will cover up the stitches on the inside of the lid.
 Cut out the felt circle slightly smaller than the marked circle.
 Squeeze a bit of glue from your glue gun around the edge of the fabric

 - Place the circle of felt on the glue and press gently.

-- Put your lid on your jar, add some pins and enjoy your new mason jar pin cushion!
+- Put your lid on your jar, add some pins, and enjoy your new mason jar pin cushion!

 Notes